MOohTus/ODAMNet/docs/source/pages/approaches/Cytoscape.rst

     :align: center

     : Visualisation of network using Cytoscape [1]_

+To visualise the RWR results using network representation, use the following steps :

 1. **Import Network** from File : ``example1_resultsNetwork.sif``
 2. **Import Table** from File : ``multiplex_1.tsv`` and ``multiplex_2.tsv``